Skip to content

 Controlled Environment

 Attack simulations must always remain inside the laboratory environment.
-These exercises and templates are intended only for educational and testing purposes.
+These scripts are intended strictly for educational and research purposes.

 Adding New Attack Scenarios